BelgianChocolate/HelloGithub/README.md

-#HI!
+# HI!
-This is Chinmay Nagpal starting his first project of app development
+This is Chinmay Nagpal starting his first project of app development.

-##I am learning how to use github
+## I am learning how to use github
+Please wish me luck!